award

 What Is Disability Discrimination in Irvine?

-Disability discrimination is when an employer engages and any adverse conduct in a variety of employment situations, such as wrongfully terminating an employee, failing to provide any reasonable accommodations, or failing to accept a family medical leave.
-There are a variety of ways an employer could be held liable for disability discrimination.
+Disability discrimination occurs when an employer engages in adverse conduct in various employment situations, such as wrongfully terminating an employee, failing to provide a reasonable accommodation, or refusing to accept a family medical leave.

 Many employees who face disability discrimination do not even know that they have a claim against their employer.
-That is why if you think you have a potential claim against your employer, it is important that you seek medical care immediately.
+That is why if you think you have a potential claim against your employer, you must seek medical care immediately.
 You do not have to fight for your rights alone.
 Our Irvine attorneys are ready and able to help you every step of the way.

 What Are Reasonable Accommodations?

-Under both Federal and California laws, an employer is required to provide reasonable accommodations to a disabled employee upon their request.
-There is no time frame as to when an employer must respond, however an employer must respond as soon as possible.
-If your employer has not responded and has constantly delayed providing you any reasonable accommodations, contact us immediately.
+There is no specific time frame for when an employer must respond; however, an employer must respond as soon as possible.
+If your employer has not responded consistently and has delayed providing you with any reasonable accommodations, contact us immediately.

 • Medical leave under the Family Medical Leave Act